Cygnus NG-12: Spacecraft

 Production and integration of Cygnus spacecraft is performed in Dulles, Virginia.
 The Cygnus service module is mated with the pressurized cargo module at the launch site, and mission operations are conducted from control centers at Dulles, Virginia and Houston, Texas.
-This is the eighth flight of the Enhanced-sized Cygnus PCM.
+This is the ninth flight of the Enhanced-sized Cygnus PCM.

 In 2019, the spacecraft was named the S.S.
 Alan Bean.

 Manifest

 Total weight of cargo: 3705 kg, consisting of 3705 kg in pressurized cargo and 119 kg in unpressurized cargo.